-He is achieving some of life goals and getting tired of chasing skirts.
+He is achieving some of his life goals and getting tired of chasing skirts.

 He also starts grappling with the idea that he will not always be young and fit to be the kind of father he wants to be.

-For the first time, he starts seriously thinking about children’s timeline.
+For the first time, he starts seriously thinking about children’s timelines.

 If he looks unhappy and still working hard to make his life plan a reality, he might not be ready to commit yet.